 You are a cardiologist for the French Federation of Football (FFF).
 What does the role involve?

 Five years ago, I was asked to join the Medical Committee of the FFF as a cardiologist.
 We have launched several campaigns to fight against sudden cardiac death.
 First, we organised and financed training in first aid intervention with the campaign “One player, one referee, one manager and the coach for a team” in every district of the FFF.
 Since then, 40,000 people have been trained.
-This action seems of major importance when we know that the links in the chain of survival are fully effective when performed all together.
+This action seems of major importance when we know that the links in the chain of survival are fully effective when performed altogether.

-Second, we have created a committee of experts in sport cardiology in order to help the medical staff of the professional teams who are put under pressure by players, the club presidents and coaches, when facing difficult cases, such as those in the grey zone of the guidelines (such as hypertrophic cardiomyopathies or channelopathies, etc).
+Second, we have created a committee of experts in sport cardiology in order to help the medical staff of the professional teams who are put under pressure by players, the club presidents, and coaches, when facing difficult cases, such as those in the grey zone of the guidelines (such as hypertrophic cardiomyopathies or channelopathies, etc).

 What is your view of mandatory ECG screening in athletes?